atekumalla/geronimo-document-summarizer/README.md

 ## Prerequisites

 - Python 3.7+
-- API keys for OpenAI and/or RunPod (depending on chosen model)
+- API keys for OpenAI and/or RunPod (depending on chosen model) and LangSmith (for running evaluation on datasets)

 ## Installation and Setup